 Barcelona lost their greatest ever player to PSG because of the financial mess they'd put themselves in (this transfer was a huge factor), and in the end decided to cut their losses on Griezmann too.

-He now plays on loan for Atletico Madrid, and they have an option to buy for €80m less than what they sold him for.
+He went on loan to Atletico Madrid, with an option to buy for €80m less than what they sold him for.
 Oh, and they beat Barcelona to the league title in 2021 too - with another player they picked up from Camp Nou for chump change in Luis Suarez.